wafulanick/Sales-Analysis-for-a-Pizza-shop/README.md

 **#THE KEY PERFORMANCE INDICATORS **

-To arrive at this KPIs, I did the querying using PostgreSQL to act as my point of reference for accuracy nefore going ahead and working on the same in Power BI by creating measures to make visualization easy.
+To arrive at this KPIs, I did the querying using PostgreSQL to act as my point of reference for accuracy before going ahead and working on the same in Power BI by creating measures to make visualization easy.
 The KPIs include:

 - Total Revenue